CromwellCMS/Cromwell/system/README.md

 - Path - system/renderer
 - NPM Module - @cromwell/renderer
-- Run command - `npx crw s --sv r`
+- Run command - `yarn crw s --sv r`
 - Available at - http://localhost:4128

 Next.js service, compiles (using Utils) and serves files of an active Theme and Plugins to end-users.